Summer Session 2021 FAQs

 Summer Session enrollment is capped at 12 units for each student.
 The 12-unit maximum includes all three summer sessions – 10-Week, 5-Week I, and 5-Week 2.
 For example, if a student enrolls in 12 units during the 10-Week session, the maximum will have been reached and the student would not be eligible to enroll in either of the five-week sessions.

-Eligible dependents of CSUB staff, faculty, and management state employees may have tuition and fees for a maximum of two (2) courses or six (6) units, whichever is greater, waived/reduced each term.
+Fee waiver availability for CSUB faculty, staff, and eligible dependents is still being determined for Summer 2021.
 Most other fee waivers are not applicable during a self-support summer, including CA Veteran, 60+ Club, Concurrent Enrollment, and Cal Vet.
 See Fee Waiver section for additional details.

 Yes.
 All courses offered in the CSUB Extended Education Summer Session are regular academic credit courses that are transferable to other institutions.
 If you are a student enrolled in another college or university and you would like to transfer units completed during the Summer Session at CSUB back to your home institution, please contact the Registrar's Office at your home institution and follow their process to receive transfer credit.
 It is recommended that students confirm in advance with their home institution the eligibility to have specific CSUB course units accepted in transfer to satisfy their home institution's degree requirements.
 The student is responsible for completing any requirements outlined by the home institution to transfer credit back to the institution.